ElDavoo/ossigenio/doc/Prototypes.md

 ### Firmware development
 Due to Arduino compatibility, this environment was used for its development.
 Software requirements are available on [Requirements.md](/doc/Requirements.md).
 The BLE part is based on the Nordic nrf51 chip, consequently, custom libraries from Adafruit were used which based, in turn, on the libraries of the RF chip.
 They provide serial-type communication similar in operation to the common UART.
-A special communication protocol, **Protobuf**, was implemented to ensure reliable communication between the prototype and the bridge (smartphone); see [SerialProtocol.md](/doc/SerialProtocol.md) for details.
+A special communication protocol was implemented to ensure reliable communication between the prototype and the bridge (smartphone); see [SerialProtocol.md](/doc/SerialProtocol.md) for details.

 ### Sensors chosen
 For environmental data sampling, we chose these sensors: